BrandonTsai/cloud-native-cookbook/1_GO/_posts/2021-09-01-Go_with_DevOps.md

 This make it very suitable for microservice and cloud platform.

-When Golang comes to DevOps.
+When Go comes to DevOps.
 ----------------------

 Go has been the go to language when it comes to cloud and DevOps tools.